Hinatsumi98/Cosmoem/Cosmoem-Readme.md

 ### Downloading and Installing Cosmoem

 >[!CAUTION]
->**A legal copy of Fallout 4 Anniversary Edition is required.** Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, F4SE does not work with the cracked exes.
+>**A legal copy of Fallout 4 Game of the Year is required.** Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, F4SE does not work with the cracked exes.

 Downloading and installing Cosmoem can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the **Slow Download** button for each mod.